apollo

 How to manage the interaction:

-Taking Flavoxate with Rathi Potassium Chloride Injection 10 ml is not recommended, as it can lead to an interaction, it can be taken if a doctor has prescribed it.
-However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, or dark, tarry stools, consult the doctor immediately.
+Taking Dicyclomine with Rathi Potassium Chloride Injection 10 ml is not recommended, as it can lead to an interaction, it can be taken if a doctor has prescribed it.
+However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, dark, tarry stools, consult the doctor immediately.
 Do not discontinue the medication without consulting a doctor.

 Diet & Lifestyle Advise